background-image

 4. Facial expressions and body language

-Much of what was covered in Interview Tips with an Actor: Part 1 can still apply to a video interview, just concentrate on the upper half of your body!
+Concentrate on the upper half of your body.
 You still want to appear engaged, interested, and listening.
 Keeping your body posture upright, shoulders relaxed, and with a slight lean towards the camera (not too close!), all give a positive impression to the interviewer.
 Avoid slouching, crossing your arms, and fidgeting (you can do that off-camera).
 The bonus of being on camera is you can turn your webcam on before the interview takes place and watch how you come across it.
 Also, you’ll need to factor in that it’ll probably (depending on your set-up) be an up-close shot of your face, so just be aware of that.

 This might be ‘old hat’ to some of you who have worked remotely previously but for some, this is brand new territory.
 I hope these tips help you feel confident and ready!